 Wear proper clothing

 Just like choosing the right sleeping bag, choosing the right clothes is just as important.
 If you are camping in warm weather, you don’t want to try sleeping in sweats inside your sleeping bag.
 On the other hand, in cold weather, you don’t want to strip down to your underwear and try sleeping in that.

 You need to plan for your conditions.
 In warm weather, it would be perfectly fine to sleep in light loose clothing or even just in your underwear.
 In cold weather, however, you will want to wear some thicker sleeping wear to help you stay warm in your sleeping bag.

 That being said, you don’t want to go overboard in cold weather.
-You should have selected a sleeping bag that is appropriate for your temperature but if you layer on the clothes too thick it might not allow the sleeping bag to actually do its job at keeping heat in the bag.
+You should have selected a sleeping bag that is appropriate for your temperature, but if you layer on the clothes too thick, it might not allow the sleeping bag to actually do its job at keeping the heat in the bag.

-Additionally, wearing too many layers actually become restricting and prevents you from sleeping better while camping.
-For me, in cold weather, I tend to wear a medium thickness pair of sweatpants and a sweatshirt.
-In warm weather, I tent to sleep in my underwear and just rely on the sleeping bag for temperature regulation.
+Additionally, wearing too many layers actually becomes restricting and prevents you from sleeping better while camping.
+For me, in cold weather, I tend to wear a medium-thickness pair of sweatpants and a sweatshirt.
+In warm weather, I tend to sleep in my underwear and just rely on the sleeping bag for temperature regulation.

 Go to bed at a reasonable time

 People often don’t think about going to bed early when camping.
 Especially went camping in nice weather, we often want to stay up chatting and having a good time.
 The problem with staying up late is that the sun will still come up at the same time regardless of the time you went to bed.

 Unless you are staying in an RV, tents are not great at keeping the morning light out.
 You will ultimately have to deal with very bright light coming into your tent.
 My recommendation is to go to bed early so that by the time the sun rises, you have gotten enough sleep and are ready to wake up.
 This adds to your overall ability to sleep better while camping.